mattbriggs/tech-doc-generator/docs/ca-document-object-model/document-object-model.md

 A component can be thought of a component is an HTML block on the web site, and a JSON-LD representation for programmatic consumption of the content.
 To go to the beginning, the component exists as content block in HTML terms.
 Like HTML content blocks, a component fills the entire content column.

-### About component
+### About components

 Components are composed of elements that are part of the definition of each component.
 This section looks at what a components is, and is followed by the library of components that make up the defined Content Architecture Object Model.

 A component exits in several states within the system.
-In it's final state, the component may exist in two states:s a markdown block.
-The markdown block is parsed into JSON and then fed to the rendering templates that create the HTML and JSON-LD public web state of the component.
+In its final state, the component may exist in two states: a markdown block and the text.
+The markdown block is parsed into JSON and then used by the rendering templates that create the HTML and JSON-LD public web state of the component.

 A component exists in relation to other elements of the content architecture.
 A unit object contains the an array of component objects.
 An article object contains an array of unit objects.
 Above the level of the article, a guide object contains an array of articles and label nodes.
 A TOC object contains an array of articles, labels, and articles.

+Components can contain components.
+For example, a list item can contain a list.

+### Components as content blocks

 The types of media that are displayed in the content well include: